DefTruth/torchlm/README.md

     opset=12, simplify=True, output_names=None  # use default output names.
 )
 ```
-Then, you will get a Static ONNX model file when exporting process is done.
+Then, you will get a Static ONNX model file if exporting process is done.
 ```shell
   ...
   %195 = Add(%259, %189)